m50d/m50d.github.com/_posts/2013-11-05-but-i-like-being-uncomfortable.md

 Satsuki has indeed chosen to own what she wears.
 She feels no shame in her exposure; she's strong without losing her femininity (unless you're the kind of extreme traditionalist who holds that shyness is an inherent part of being a proper female).

 She's also utterly uninteresting.
 At least to me.
-There's simply nothing erotic about a naked girl
+There's simply nothing erotic about a naked girl who's naked for her own purposes, with no care for who she's facing.